 Any other reflections would you like to share?

 It can be a challenge to spread a new way of thinking about our work across a library system.
 I’m committed to working on this shift in organizational culture over the next few years.
 One way we are doing this is through the hiring process.
 A “turned outward” candidate definitely gets priority!
 I love talking with librarians about using the Harwood tools and I hope you’ll contact me.
 I can’t imagine working any other way.

-Interview with Jean M. Canosa Albano, Assitant Director for Public Services at the Springfield City Library, email@example.com
+Interview with Jean M. Canosa Albano, Assistant Director for Public Services at the Springfield City Library, firstname.lastname@example.org

 Interviewed by Michelle Eberle, MLS Consultant